Entities

 endZero entity

 There is a reserved zero_entity that can be used as a placeholder for "no entity".
-The zero entity is never alive. the function is_zero can be used to determine whether an entity is the zero entity:
+The zero entity is never alive.
+The function is_zero can be used to determine whether an entity is the zero entity:

 if is_zero(entity)